Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 use of text data using computational data analysis methods.
-We cover the types of analysis that can be done with text data (search, topic detection, classification, etc.) and give an overview of how to do these analysis, social science tasks that they’re useful for, and how to evaluate the results produced.
+We cover the types of analysis that can be done with text data (search, topic detection, classification, etc.) and give an overview of how to do these analyses, social science tasks that they’re useful for, and how to evaluate the results produced.
 We also provide pointers to some tools that are commonly used for doing text analysis.